njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

     git clone git@github.com:njcuk9999/jwst-mtl.git

 This should create a directory called `jwst-mtl`.
-Please note down this installation location you will need to for the yaml file.
-From this point on we will refer to this as `{WRAPPER_ROOT}`.

 We next recommend a new conda environment (though venv or pip can be used if you prefer).